anseryuer/DLsite_Crawler/README.md

 # DLsite Crawler

-A Python program for scraping information from DLsite, a popular online store for downloadable content in Japan.
+A Python web crawler program for dlsite.com scraping information from DLsite, a popular online store for downloadable content in Japan.

 ## Overview